MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/overview-of-app-certification.md

 ---
 title: Overview of app certification by Microsoft ms.reviewer:
-description: In this learning path, you'll understand the app attestation and certification programs for Teams apps. ms.topic: article
+description: Understand the compliance program for security, compliance, and privacy of third-party apps, app attestation and certification programs for Teams apps. ms.topic: article
 author: guptaashish
 ms.author: guptaashish